Syllabus - CMSE/CSE 822

 Text book and references

+The course website, cmse822.github.io, will be the primary source for course information throughout the semester.
 The two primary textbooks for this course are High Performance Scientific Computing and Parallel Programming in Science and Engineering, both by Victor Eijkhout.
-Both of these texts are open-source and freely-available from the author.
+Both of these texts are open-source and freely-available from the author, see this repo.
 Supplementary reading and reference material is available on the course webpage under Resources.

 Required technologies and software